ajayapr/Version4/content/about.md

 This website is an attempt to compile ideas pertaining to the areas of Structural Engineering that are of interest to me.
 The website is a solution that directly addresses the first problem of not having a space for ideas.
 As for the second problem regarding motivation, I have been sufficiently motivated by my intention to seek an academic position after my imminent graduation.

-In here, you will be able to find a little bit of the work that I have done over the past few years, some article reviews, work that I would like to do in the near future a well as some teaching materials.
+In here, you will be able to find a little bit of the work that I have done over the past few years, some article reviews, work that I would like to do in the near future, as well as some teaching materials.